darthoctopus/reggae/README.md

 ## Installation

-`reggae` requires PyQT to be installed, and is not yet available on PyPI.
-We recommend you install it from a local copy of the repository.
+`reggae` is not yet available on PyPI.
+We recommend you install it in a virtual environment, from a local copy of the repository.
 For example:

 ```
 git clone git@github.com:darthoctopus/reggae.git
 cd reggae
+python -m venv venv
+. venv/bin/activate
 pip install -e .
 ```

-Please check [here](https://github.com/darthoctopus/reggae/blob/master/docs/installation.md) for more detailed installation instructions.
+Please check [here](https://github.com/darthoctopus/reggae/blob/master/docs/installation.md) for more detailed installation and troubleshooting instructions.

 ## Generative model for mode frequencies